tanben/reactnative-microfrontend/README.md

   },
 };
 ```

-For the host/Config.js, set the mobileKey from app1 in the `secondaryMobileKeys`
+5. In host/Config.js, set the mobileKey from app1 in the secondaryMobileKeys object:
 ```
 const ldConfig = {
   mobileKey: ldProjects.MFE2.mobileKey,
   secondaryMobileKeys: {
-    'app1':'<mobile key from app1 container>'
+    'app1': '<mobile key from app1 container>'
   },
   ...
 }